NREL/Industrial-Heat-Demand-Analysis/README.md

 Methods for identifying and separating industries that are the focus of the analysis (target industries).
 Target industries were identified by McMillan et al. (2016).
 #### SupSizing.py
 Methods for matching target industries to alternative energy supplies, plotting load demand curves, and estimating savings associated with alternative energy supply matching.
+#### MakeCountyMap.py
+Method for mapping county-level results to a .svg map.
 ### /data_for_heat_calcs
 This folder contains assumptions and other supporting data used to characterize target industry heat demand.
 ### /notebooks